Safe Use of Ecoplugs

 And yes, before you ask there is a separate qualification for drilling holes in a tree stump and knocking the Ecoplug in with a hammer.
 Because you are handling a pesticide at the end of the day, therefore it should be done professionally.

 Before being able to move onto an application unit such as the PA6pp Ecoplugs.
-You must firstly have completed and passed the PA1 Handling and Application of Pesticides.
+You must firstly have completed the PA1 Handling and Application of Pesticides.

-PA6pp Ecoplugs session one is a few hours self-learning via our candidate portal covering the theory and practical application such as:
+Session one is online blended learning via our candidate portal covering the theory and practical application:

 - Ecoplugs, what are they?

 - tree species and grouping for an application

 - working out how many Ecoplugs are needed

 - importance of tree identification

 - identify the tree species

 - calibration of your tree stump